 Some men have normal amounts of ejaculate (volume), but zero sperm, which usually indicates a genetic or hormonal issue.
 Other men have no sperm in the analysis because their volume is super low; essentially they are making sperm, but the pipes are blocked or not letting the fluid through.
 This is why it’s important to look at both the concentration of sperm (“sperm count”) and volume, which gives us a clearer picture of what’s going on.

 Many men who are diagnosed with low sperm count don’t experience any symptoms related to the issue, so they don’t find out until they’ve been unsuccessfully trying to conceive with a partner for a while.
+To get a better understanding about the health and quality of their sperm, some men like to start with a sperm test at home, while others prefer going directly to a doctor.
 Even if you have been trying for a few months, there’s no need to jump to worrying about sperm count too quickly.
 But it can still be helpful to get a feel for what those terms mean and what you might do to improve sperm count.
 So, we’ve summed it up for you here.

 Backing up—why does sperm count matter?